-The existence proof for the Haar measure was explained to us by F. Le Maître; we thank Le Maître for his elegant contribution.
-Our approach to the uniquess of Haar measure and the quotient integral formula follows that of A. Deitmar and S. Echterhoff in [7].
-The existence and uniqueness results for left or right Haar measure indeed hold for any locally compact group.
-The interested reader is directed to [7] or [9].
+The existence proof given for the Haar measure is due to F. Le Maître.
+Our approach to the uniquess of Haar measure and the quotient integral formula follows that of A. Deitmar and S. Echterhoff in [6].
+The existence and uniqueness results for left or right Haar measure indeed hold for any locally compact group; the interested reader is directed to [6] or [8].